ivantitan/learngit/readme.txt

-git is a version controll system
+git is a ddddd version control system git is free softwaree